NestiaDev-id/NestiaDev-id/README.md

 ## 👋 About Me

 Hi there!
-Aelex, a passionate developer with a love for technology and learning new things.
+I'm Christian, a passionate developer who thrives on building full-stack applications.
+I have a focus on web development and application development, and I'm also interested in the world of machine learning.
 Welcome to my GitHub profile!

-- 🌱 I’m currently learning advanced JavaScript, TypeScript, and machine learning.
+- 🌱 I’m currently learning advanced JavaScript, and machine learning.
 - 💬 Ask me about web development, JavaScript, or any tech-related topics.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yohanes-christian-devano/) | [Twitter](https://x.com/Nestia27) | [Email](mailto:al.gendon39@gmail.com)